 “Reconceptualizing the Urban” is the title of a four-year investigation of urban studies undertaken by The Harvard–Mellon Urban Initiative, with funding from the Andrew W. Mellon Foundation.
 It brings together scholars and resources from across Harvard University and is directed toward establishing a vigorous, interdisciplinary, and coordinated study of urban environments in the humanities.
+Find out about recent and upcoming events.

 The primary goals of the project include: